Team email collaboration: A complete guide to boost productivity

 Build your template library

-Collect emails you send repeatedly from your sent folder.
-Write templates in your voice instead of corporate speak.
+Use Superhuman Mail's Snippets for emails you send often.
 Share templates across your team so everyone sends consistent, high-quality messages.

 Manage email overload and protect your team